 Life insurance beneficiary.

-You can change your life insurance beneficiary by submitting the Life Insurance Beneficiary Designation (R0782GHB).
+You can change your life insurance beneficiary by submitting the Life Insurance Beneficiary Designation (R0782GHB) form.
 Any person(s) can be named as beneficiary(ies) for your life insurance.
-You can also name a Trust or your estate.
+You can also name a trust or your estate.

 Conversion coverage is available.

-Within 30 days of retirement, you may convert the remaining 75 percent of your active life insurance to a private direct pay policy.
+Within 30 days of retirement, you may convert the remaining 75% of your active life insurance to a private direct pay policy.
 You may also convert the amount by which the dependent policy was reduced.
-For rates and the conversion application, go to the Civil Service Commission website or call Minnesota Life at 866-293-6047.
+For rates and the conversion application, go to the Michigan Civil Service Commission website or call Minnesota Life at 866-293-6047.

 Keep your award letter.